erikr/erikr/posts/data-lessons-from-biotech.md

 Retros are a powerful and fun tool for teams with a culture of candor, trust, critical feedback, and positive intent.
 If your corporate culture is lacking in these areas, you have bigger problems that won't be solved by a popular management framework or 1-on-1 template.

-## Buy products or consulting services if you are a biotech.
-Build if you are a tech firm.
+## Biotechs buy, tech firms build.

 Your decision to build versus buy depends on how your firm generates value, what you promised your investors, who you hired, and the culture you already built.
 We built a lean, focused platform and bought assistance.